 Three additional anthropometric values also needed to be considered.
 First among them is the average distance from the ground to the hip of the adult female.
-This distance is important because the base plate will have a hinge relatively in the center of it, but the exact location needs to be modified so that the subject's rear will be exerting a downward pressure on the same piece of the base that the push plate assembly is fixed.
+This distance is important because the base plate will have a hinge relatively in the center of it, but the exact location needs to be modified so that the subject's gluteus maximus will be exerting a downward pressure on the same piece of the base that the push plate assembly is fixed.
 This uses the weight of the subject as a downward force to hold the entire assembly against the ground while they push upwards against the push plate.
-Next, the distance from the base of the foot to the ankle of the subject has to be considered so that the push plate assembly can be fixed a proper distance from the end of the base plate, ensuring that the top of the subject's ankle comes into contact with the push plate and maximum comfort is achieved.
+Next, the distance from the base of the foot to the ankle of the subject has to be considered so that the top of the subject's ankle comes into contact with the push plate and maximum comfort is achieved.
 Finally, the average hip width of adult females needs to be considered in order to make the width of the base plate and the distance between the vertical supports of the push plate assembly a proper distance apart in order for the subject to comfortably situate themselves within the design.

-The calculations for the three previously described measurements utilized the average height of the adult American female listed in the CDC's Anthropometric Reference Data [12] of 63.7" and a figure of average body segments lengths based on height fraction [13], shown below:
+The calculations for the three previously described measurements utilized the average height of the adult American female listed in the CDC's Anthropometric Reference Data [12] of 161.8 cm and a figure of average body segments lengths based on height fraction [13], shown below: